Find out if your company can save thousands to hundreds of thousands in payroll taxes!

 Let Kruze Consulting handle your startup's R&D Tax Credit analysis and preparation.
 We charge a fixed fee of 15% of the anticipated captured credit amount with a minimum fee of $2,000.
 Kruze Consulting Prices

-Caveat: The information on this page intended as general guidance for startups and it doesn’t substitute the need to work with a professional.
+Caveat: The information on this page intended as general guidance and it doesn’t substitute the need to work with a professional.
 It’s also a high level overview and is in no way complete.
 Your company is unique; contact Kruze Consulting.

 |Senior Staff Accountant||$110|